Why Buy a Smartphone?

 Midtier devices split the difference between flagship and budget.
 They range from $150 to $400 off-contract and run either Android or the Windows Mobile operating system.
 Midtier phones are what you think of when you say to yourself, "I don't need the latest and greatest, just a phone that does what I need it to do."
 A few phones, like Google's Nexus line or the OnePlus series, are priced as midtier phones but deliver the power of flagships.

 There are dozens of recent smartphones on the market and well over a hundred once you account for older models still being sold.
 Picking the best for you can be a trying task, but we've made things easy.
 Here are our top recommendations:

-The Best Performing Smartphone: Apple iPhone 7 Plus
+The Best Performing iPhone: Apple iPhone 7 Plus

-There's no smartphone we've ever tested that's as ridiculously fast as Apple's iPhone 7 Plus.
+The iPhone 7 Plus is wicked fast.
 Driven by Apple's custom A10 Fusion chip, which dynamically transfers processes between cores to optimize for both speed and battery life, the 7 Plus trounced our benchmarks and puts in surprisingly strong battery results to boot.
-With newly added water resistance and two rear-facing cameras with optical zoom and stabilization, it's no wonder the iPhone 7 Plus is our top pick.
+With newly added water resistance and two rear-facing cameras with optical zoom and stabilization, it's no wonder the iPhone 7 Plus is our top iPhone pick.